Pro-gun rally by thousands in Virginia ends peacefully

 Police limited access to Capitol Square to only one entrance, and a long line formed to get into the rally zone.

 Gun-rights advocates also filled the hallways of the building that houses lawmakers’ offices.
-One couple, Jared and Marie March, traveled from Floyd County, over three hours west of Richmond, to meet with lawmakers.
+One couple, Jared and Marie March, traveled from Floyd County, over three hours west of Richmond, to meet with legislators.

 “Guns are a way of life where we live,” said Marie March, who was concerned about a proposed red-flag law she said would allow citizens to be stripped of their guns due to “subjective criteria.”
 A proposal to establish universal background checks amounted to “more Big Brother,” she said.
 “We just feel like we need to push government back into their rightful spot.”